TimmBach/slider/README.md

-A simple slider project for learning purposes
+A simple react slider project for learning purposes